ansys/pyansys-geometry/doc/source/user_guide/shapes.rst

 Elements based approach (Direct API)
 ====================================

-You can start creating multiple elements and combine all together with edges or faces in the single plane.
+You can also create multiple elements independently and combine them all together in the single plane.

 .. code:: python